 In Malaysia’s Malacca (also known as Melaka), a historic trading hub along the ancient spice route, the Ming Dynasty explorer Admiral Zheng He (or Cheng Ho), is worshipped by locals.
-There’s even a Zheng He society with members from around the region, as far as Singapore.
+There’s even a Zheng He society with members from around the region, as far as Singapore and Penang.

 Zheng He – the legend

 According legend, Admiral Zheng He accompanied Chinese princess Hang Li Po to Melaka (then Malacca) in 1459 when the princess was sent to marry Sultan Mansur Shah.

 Malacca’s Zheng He Culture Museum is a four storey building dedicated entirely to the admiral, who is the Christopher Columbus of Asia.

 I walk through a long corridor displaying exhibits of the life Zheng He from Yunnan, Nanjing, Beijing and Fujian.
 Also on display here are porcelain pieces from the Ming period which were dug up by local historians at the site where the museum stands and an impressive Ming Dynasty bell stands in a courtyard.